 Beacon Hill is my personal favorite neighborhood in Boston.
 It’s full of brownstones with colorful doors, pretty archways, and lots and lots of dogs.
 Talk about charming.
 I highly recommend taking a stroll through Beacon Hill, with a photo stop at Acorn Street.
 Acorn Street is the most photographed street in Boston, so be sure to check it out and you’ll see why!

-Spending the holidays in New England?
-Faneuil Hall houses a giant tree each December and puts on a fun Christmas experience every year called Blink!
+Spending winter in New England?
+Faneuil Hall features a giant tree each December and puts on a fun Christmas experience every year called Blink!